The Dragon-Prince and the Stepmother: Summary

 Finally, the dragon-prince wants to be married, but every maiden they bring him is devoured every night, a fate the stepmother wishes on her stepdaughter.
 The maiden is once again helped by her mother's spirit and is instructed to wear a mask made of hedgehog skin, which will prickle him if he tries to attack her.
 Next, he will ask her to take off the mask, but she has to reply he must take off his clothes first, take the dragonskin and toss it in the fire.
 On the wedding night, the girl is brought as the dragon-prince's bride, and goes in for the kill, but the girl rebuffs him and tells him to take off the clothes.
 The dragon-prince obeys and removes the dragonskin, which the girl tosses in the fire.
 A handsome youth appears in the place of the dragon, and both spend the night together.
 The girl is celebrated as the prince's releaser.

 Time passes.
 War erupts against a neighbouring padishah.
 The now human dragon-prince offers to go in his father's place, and leaves his wife unguarded at home.
 While he is away, the girl's stepmother writes a false letter on the prince's name sends to the prince's father, with orders to banish his wife.
 The padishah reads the letter, which his daughter-in-law overhears him doing so, and decides to exile herself, following the letter's false orders.
 She wanders about until she reaches a fountain, a coffin nearby, holding a youth.
 When night comes, forty pigeons alight in the fountain, become women, run to the coffin and wake the youth up with a magical stick.
 The resurrected youth talks with the women until dawn, when the maidens touch him with the stick again and he falls into a death-like state.
-The Dragon-Prince's wife repeats the magical action and wake the youth, who tells her he was stolen as a boy by the peris.
+The Dragon-Prince's wife repeats the magical action and wakes the youth, who tells her he was stolen as a boy by the peris.
 They fall in love and she becomes heavy with his child.